pachterlab/gget/docs/src/en/mutate.md

 Whether to translate the mutated sequences to amino acids.
 Default: False

 `--translate_start`
-The position in the sequence to start translating (int or column).
+The position in the sequence to start translating (int or string of column name).
 Only valid if --translate is set.
 Default: None (translate from the beginning of the sequence).

 `--translate_end`
-The position in the sequence to stop translating (int or column).
+The position in the sequence to stop translating (int or string of column name).
 Only valid if --translate is set.
 Default: None (translate to the of the sequence).

 **Flags**